 Alec knew from experience that it was impossible to dissuade his mother from anything once she’d set her mind to it.
 She might have issued the invitation, but since his father’s untimely death in service to the Clave, Alexander was now head of the household.
 It was his discretion to rescind the invitation at any time and for any reason of his choosing.
 He would, of course, pay dearly for going beyond his mother’s wishes.
 But that was a price Alec had long ago grown used to, and he wasn’t a young child any more to be cowed by simple threats and shouting.

 In truth, everything about Magnus Bane was curious to Alec.
 He was well-known throughout the local countryside to be a mystic, occasionally in the employ of the Clave, yet Alec had observed all day the man deftly deflecting or avoiding any direct discussion of ghosts, witchery or the spirit world.
-Now, here he was wandering the halls in a state of undress, his thin silk nightshirt practically displaying his lean but well-muscled body to any passerby.
+Now here he was wandering the halls in a state of undress, his thin silk nightshirt practically displaying his lean but well-muscled body to any person who might pass by.

 Alec really couldn’t complain too much about that display as he studied Bane’s handsome features from his vantage point under the stairwell.
 Of course he wasn’t the only one to have noted Bane’s many charms.
 Nearly every woman present at dinner (and a good portion of the unattached men) had been intrigued by him, including the lecherous Lady Belcourt, with whom it seemed Bane already had some acquaintance.
 The Countess had attached herself to the poor fellow for the course of the evening; given some of the expressions that had flitted across the man’s face while Lady Belcourt spoke, Alexander had almost felt sorry for him.